Best Skincare Scanner App in 2026: 6 Apps Tested

 Are any of these apps free?

-All have free tiers:
+All have free tiers, but they differ widely:

 - Yuka is fully free with optional premium

-- SkinSort free with Pro subscription
+- SkinSort free with Pro subscription for some features

 - Think Dirty is free